Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: System Model and Preliminaries

 \begin{example} To get preliminary insights on this metric, consider the case of a single source in the absence of channel contention (i.e., $M=1$, no collisions).
 The node follows the random transmission policy, sending (successful) updates with a certain probability at every slot.
 An example of the evolution over time of $\ent(y^n)$ for a symmetric source ($\qzo=\qoz$) is reported in Fig. \ref{fig:timeline_symmetric}, showing how the uncertainty grows until an update is received, when a reset to zero denotes exact knowledge acquired at the receiver on the status of the tracked source.
 Note that, in the absence of refreshes, $\ent(y^n)$ approaches the entropy of the stationary distribution of the source \mbox{$\mathsf H(X) = -\pi_0 \log_2 \pi_0 - \pi_1 \log_2 \pi_1$}.
 The situation changes for an asymmetric source, as illustrated in Fig.~\ref{fig:timeline_asymmetric} for the case $\qoz=0.2$ and $\qzo=0.01$, corresponding to a stationary distribution $\pi_0=0.047$, $\pi_1=0.953$.
-Note indeed that, when an update is delivered informing that the source is in state $1$, $\ent(y^n)$ grows slowly, in view of the low probability of state transition.
-Conversely, if the receiver is informed that $X$ has reached state $1$, a higher uncertainty follows in the subsequent slots, progressively reducing to converge to $H(X)$ in the absence of updates.
-In the example, the probability of the source being in state $1$ decreases from $P(1)=1$ right after an update is received, to around $P(1)=0.517$ after only three slots, with a corresponding increase in uncertainty about the source state.
+Note indeed that, when an update is delivered informing that the source is in state $0$, $\ent(y^n)$ grows slowly, in view of the low probability of state transition. \revOne{For instance, the uncertainty at the receiver at the end of an idle slot following the update reception is given by $\ENT(X_n \given X_{n-1} = 0) = -\qzz \log_2 \qzz - \qzo \log_2 \qzo = 0.0808$. } Conversely, if the receiver is informed that $X$ has reached state $1$, a higher uncertainty follows in the subsequent slots, progressively reducing to converge to $\ENT(X)$ in the absence of updates. \revOne{In the latter example, the uncertainty after the first idle slot is ${\ENT(X_n \given X_{n-1} = 1)} = -\qoz \log_2 \qoz - \qoo \log_2 \qoo = 0.7219$, leading to the higher peaks shown in the plot.}

 Two further remarks are in order.
-We first observe that, for the single source case, $\ent(y^n)$ is identically $0$ when a reactive transmission strategy is implemented, as the receiver can perfectly track the state of the source.
+First, for the single source case, $\ent(y^n)$ is identically $0$ when a reactive transmission strategy is implemented, as the receiver can perfectly track the state of the source.
 Second, it is to be pointed out that the behavior of the metric becomes more involved when multiple nodes contend for the channel.
 In this case, the uncertainty on the tracked source varies differently based on the outcomes observed over the slots, as well as on the implemented transmission strategy.
 More details will be discussed in the following sections. \end{example}